 Born and bred among Cornwall’s jagged cliffs and churning seas, artist Glyn Macey draws much of his creative inspiration from the serenity and extremes of natural landscapes.
 His practice reflects a dialogue with the environment, its essence captured with a unique mix of technical precision and creative spontaneity.

-Working with an array of materials, including acrylic paints and other mixed media, Macey has painted everything from National Trust sites to inspiring harbour scenes from his native county.
-A maestro at painting en plein air (“in the open air”), Macey is a model for artists hoping to glean inspiration while outdoors.
+Working with an array of materials, including acrylic paints and other mixed media, Macey has painted everything from National Trust sites to harbour scenes in his native county.
+A maestro at painting en plein air (“in the open air”), Macey is a model for artists hoping to glean inspiration outdoors.

 Limited palettes rule when it comes to travelling light.
 I use just five colours: Burnt Umber, Cadmium Yellow, Phthalo Green, Winsor Blue and Titanium White.
 A careful consideration of chosen colours before setting out can be beneficial, but so can working with the few colours that you already have with you.
 Don’t forget that you can mix your own greens, and the fewer colours you use the more harmonious the result.

 Unless you are painting in the middle of a desert, there is really no need to carry heavy painting water.
 It’s usually pretty easy to find a supply of water on site for your painting needs, including rivers, streams, the sea, rain-filled puddles, a local service station, shops and restaurants.

 The added bonus of “found” water is that it is local to your painting location, tying your work to its surroundings.
 And don’t worry about the seawater longevity myth.
 After all, Turner used seawater for many of his coastal watercolours and they still look good!

 4. Collect and use found items